Amin-MAG/My-Notes/English b8314443f554456e926acda65cc14571/Technical 1e5c09b5a5864b1eac593ef77f460bba.md

 - When an application is broken down into smaller microservices.
 - If you take something into account or take account of something, you consider it when you are thinking about a situation or deciding what to do.
 - When the number of consecutive failures crosses a threshold, the circuit breaker trips, and for the duration of a timeout period, all attempts to invoke the remote service will fail immediately.
+- How to handle different types of Protocols some of which might not be supported by producer microservice.

 # Words